ayoub0x1/born2beroot/README.md

 ```
 minlen=10
 ```
-To require password to contain at least an uppercase character. a numeric character and a lowecase character:
+To require password to contain at least an uppercase character, a numeric character and a lowecase character:
 ```
 ucredit=-1 dcredit=-1 lcredit=-1
 ```